Technosasquach/Capstone_APIPrototype/README.md

 # Capstone Prototype

+This is all being hosted at [synlern.com](synlern.com).
+Please read the readme located in the root of this directory for future information!

 ## Requisite software / programs

 If you have never installed this programs beforehand, if your using a Mac or Linux machine, you will be able to install almost all of these with Homebrew / package-manager respectively.
 (Except NodeJS on Mac, with Homebrew I believe)